Obie-Wan/django_hadoop/README.md

 ### Admin stuff:
 All your model fields are exposed to admin with the help of ExposeAllFieldsMixin.
-You can register your ModelAdmin, if you don't like this behaviour.
+You can register your own ModelAdmin, if you don't like this behaviour.

 ---